Farnborough Grammar School

 The admiring audience is Tony Cotsworth and Graham Stevens.

+On the left Doc. is speaking to Norman Styles.
 A much younger Doc.
 Naish may be seen here.

 Go to the top of this page